31 Easy Christmas Ornaments Kids Can Make

 Though these snowflake ornaments aren't edible, they're a sweet addition to any Christmas tree.
 Kids can roll out the ornament dough like cookie dough, then give them colorful designs with marking pens.

 To prepare the dough:

-Kids can transform retired Christmas cookie cutters into sparkling ornaments for the Christmas tree.
+Kids can transform retired Christmas cookie cutters into sparkling homemade ornaments for the Christmas tree.
 Paint the cookie cutters and sprinkle them with glitter while the paint is still wet.
-Make the ornaments a winter white or mix it up and let the kids pick their favorite colors.
+Make the ornaments a winter white, or mix it up and let the kids pick their favorite colors.

 For a sophisticated look with cut-and-paste ease that kids can enjoy, turn your holiday into a felt affair.
 This simple ornament only needs three materials: your favorite color felt, fabric glue, and string.

-Give your kids a few scrapbook supplies and watch these easy snowflake ornaments flurry into existence.
+Give your kids a few scrapbook supplies and watch these easy snowflake ornaments flurry to life.
 Using a snowflake paper punch, punch shapes from different-color papers.
 Place a 3-D sticker in the middle of each snowflake, then adhere the snowflakes to an ornament with crafts glue.
 Let dry.

 Personalized ornament ideas don't get cuter than this.
 A recycled tomato container is this little alien's ship.
 Kids will love making an out-of-this-world Christmas craft!

 Mini Birdhouse Ornament